rvdegroen/Drink-n-Spin/README.md

 - being able to go look at the same cocktails as others
 - seeing how many people are online
 - have the game starting when there are at least 2 players
+- spin the spinner for the drinking game
+- Show everyone the same spinner

 What I haven't been able to finish:

-- add a spinner for the drinking game
 - have a certain player be to only one who can spin at a time
-- have other users see the spinner at the same time

 # Live demo